top of page

 • TikTok

-Specialised English exam preparation for Italian and Spanish Armed Forces, focused on JFLT and SLP / STANAG 6001.
+Specialised English exam preparation for Italian and NATO Partner Armed Forces, focused on JFLT and SLP / STANAG 6001.

 bottom of page